 Note: Our previous usual MAS trip-meeting place (SISP parking lot at Wesleyan) is unavailable.
 Please see field trip page for meeting places).

-March 16, 2024 (Saturday 8 a.m.)
+October 12, 2024 (Saturday 8 a.m.)

-Download Spring/Summer 2024 Wingbeat
+Download Summer/Fall 2024 Wingbeat

 The new issue of Wingbeat is now available for download.
 This .pdf file can be read on iPad, computer, and most tablets, and may be printed (letter-size pages) in color or grayscale.